-To meet the critical need for emotional and spiritual care following disasters, the Rapid Response Team (RRT) currently has chaplains in the United States, the US Territory of Puerto Rico, Australia, Canada and the United Kingdom.
-These approved volunteer chaplains are carefully selected and prepared to demonstrate the compassion of Jesus Christ, and appropriately share God’s hope through the One who “heals the brokenhearted and binds up their wounds”, Psalm 147:3.
+To meet the critical need for emotional and spiritual care following disasters, the Billy Graham Rapid Response Team (RRT) has chaplains in the United States, Puerto Rico, Australia, Canada and the United Kingdom.
+These crisis-trained volunteer chaplains are carefully selected to demonstrate the compassion of Jesus Christ, and appropriately share God’s hope through the One who “heals the brokenhearted and binds up their wounds” (Psalm 147:3).

-- Begin by praying about becoming a volunteer chaplain to serve with the Rapid Response Team.
+- Pray about becoming a volunteer chaplain to serve with the Rapid Response Team.

-- Sharing Hope in Crisis is now available online.
+- Attend one of our Sharing Hope in Crisis seminars.*

 As a Rapid Response Team chaplain, you will be invited to deploy according to your availability, as needed by RRT for disaster response.

-When you first arrive you will be greeted by a seasoned Chaplain Coordinator who will get you settled and oriented to that specific site and deployment.
+When you first arrive to a deployment site, or “camp” as stated in the chaplain application packet, you will be greeted by a chaplain coordinator who will help you get settled and oriented.

 - Deploy ready to minister.

 - Be in the Word so you are spiritually strong.